At the time of this article's original publishing, the 2019 FIFA Women's World Cup was less than 100 days away. The US Women's National Team (USWNT)

 Clàudia Pina, Spain

 Clàudia Pina of Spain was awarded the Golden Ball (best player)for the Women’s U-17 World Cup.
-She is undoubtedly a current and future star of women’s soccer.
+She is undoubtedly a future star of women’s soccer.
 Van Rijbroek explains, “Pina plays for Barcelona Women’s team on the women’s highest professional level, Primera División.
 [Barca bio] She played in all games for Spain last summer at the U-20 World Cup.
 Pina is constantly playing with older and professional players.
 Look at her environment — daily professional club environment, the number of high-level training sessions every week, her high performance program, high level coaching, year-round program and competition.
 Because of her daily environment and the international experience, Pina has been able to accelerate her development and growth faster.”

 Jordyn Huitema, Canada

 In 2018, playing up, Huitema won the Golden Boot at the CONCACAF U-20 Women’s Championship.
 She recently decided to go pro instead of playing college soccer.
 Van Rijbroek explains, “Huitema already made several appearances for the Canada’s Senior National team.
 She played for Vancouver Whitecaps in Canada’s EXCEL program [Canada’s program for exceptional female players] and recently signed for PSG.
 Huitema is in a professional environment that develops her talent every day.
 There are only a few of these programs in the entire country.
 Women’s Regional EXCEL Centers provide the most talented female players with a year-round, comprehensive program based on the standardized national curriculum.
 It [EXCEL] looks more like a residency program.
 EXCEL is licensed by Canada Soccer and delivered through the Provincial and Territorial member associations and partners — clubs like Vancouver Whitecaps, for example.”

 Sunshine Fontes, USA